adlra/offline-kanban/README.md

 ## Limitations and trade-offs

 - **No sync.** The export file *is* the sync mechanism.
-- **Storage quota.** Browsers typically give `localStorage` ~5 MB per origin.
-Large images pasted into wiki pages will blow that out.
+- **Storage quota.** Browsers typically give `localStorage` around 5 MB per origin.
+Large images pasted into wiki pages will fill that up fast.
+Watch the storage meter in the top bar.
 - **No undo history.** Deletes prompt for confirmation; once gone, they're gone (until you re-import a backup).
 - **Single-user.** There's no concept of accounts or permissions.